Sporting Club: Sporting Kansas City II

 In October 2015, the club announced the formation of Swope Park Rangers, a United Soccer League club serving as the senior team's reserve squad.
-The team is now known as Sporting Kansas City II and is scheduled to compete in the MLS Next Pro league beginning in 2022.
+The team is now known as Sporting Kansas City II and started competing in the MLS Next Pro league in 2022.

 Sporting Kansas City Academy Youth Development Program

 The Sporting KC Academy was formed in 2007, and the development program consists of six teams: U12s, U13s, U14s, U15s, U17s, and U19s.
 The U15s, U17s, & U19s teams compete as members of the U.S. Soccer Development Academy.
 SKC academy players have the opportunity to eventually join the Sporting Kansas City first team without going through the MLS draft process.
 SKC academy home games are played at the Sporting Club Training Center.

 The club maintains the Sporting Club Network, with clubs in Missouri, Tennessee, Kansas, Nebraska, Iowa, and Arkansas.

 Interest in Everton

 In October 2015, the club was linked to a potential purchase of Barclays Premier League club Everton F.C. for $347 million.
 Heineman addressed these rumors and confirmed that they had been interested in buying Everton and explored it in August but never entered serious talks to buy.
 Heineman didn't rule out the prospect of a future takeover of a Premier League club.